santiagosayshey/santiagosayshey/README.md

 - [whoami](https://github.com/santiagosayshey/whoami-frontend) 🙋‍♂️ - A WIP online journaling / gratitude app I built to help with my mental health.

 #### Here are some projects that I want to work on someday!
-- A polymorphic tracker framework  capable of processing all media types through NoSQL/
+- A polymorphic tracker framework  capable of processing all media types through NoSQL.
 - A survival / Roguelite / base-builder with impactful decisions, a branching narrative, and complex characters!